 Is more thinly built in the lower body.
 Inconsistent technician.
 Has a tendency to play tall.
 Down-to-down effort lacks consistency.
 Lacks discipline on and off the field and has had to be managed closely since he arrived on campus.
 Needs to learn what it means to be a pro.
-Plays in spurts and is too much a of flash player -- does not consistently dominate like he could.
+Plays in spurts and is too much of a flash player -- does not consistently dominate like he could.
 Is still immature and finding his way -- too much of a follower.

 Round 1 (top 10)

 A physical specimen with a rare size-speed combination, Clowney was not as impactful as a junior while playing through injuries and being forced to deal with opposing offenses that fully accounted for him with extra chip protection.
 Was a 20-year-old junior affected by turnover on the defensive coaching staff.
-Could benefit tremendously from a stable positional coach and strong, veteran mentor on the defensive line who will hold him accountable, show him the way and serve as a fatherly figure.
+Could benefit tremendously from a stable positional coach and strong, veteran mentor on the defensive line who will hold him accountable, show him the way and serve as a father figure.
 Is one of the most unique talents in the draft and could easily be a double-digit sack producer in the pros from either end.
-Is every bit worthy of the first overall pick -- will immediately upgrade a defensive line and improve the production of those around him.
+Is every bit worthy of the first overall pick and will immediately upgrade a defensive line and improve the production of those around him.